 Overview of Name Changes

 Any person who wants to change their name can do so by filing a petition with the court.
 The petition should be filed in the county where the person lives.
-There are a number of procedural steps that must be followed depending on whether the name change is requested for an adult or for a child, which are explained below.
+There are different requirements depending on whether the name change is for an adult or for a child.

 Requirements for a Name Change